ronylpatil/chatInsights/README.rst

 Changelog
 ---------

-Consult the `Changelog <add changelog link here>`__ page for fixes and enhancements of each version.
+Consult the `Changelog <https://github.com/ronylpatil/chatInsights/releases>`__ page for fixes and enhancements of each version.

 License